Ricknoonan/FYP/README.md

 # FYP
 Repo for Final Year Project: Haskell DSL for smart contracts on the ethereum blockchain

-Contracts.hs contains the contract datatypes as well as functions produce a simple betting contract.
+Contracts.hs the data types Contract and ReadableContract and evaluators for each.

-ContractClass.hs contains typeclass Contract which defines functions for different types of contracts and instances for each
+ContractClass.hs contains the class Contract and an instance for contract.

+Testing.hs contains test functions for each contract

+Betting.hs, Lottery.hs and Futures are contract examples